 Here are what you need to make a video:

-• A camera.
+- A camera.

 Most modern smart phones will take a decent quality video.
 Alternatively you use a mid-range point-and-shoot digital camera or DSLR that can record HD video.
 A third option could be a webcam – if you’re doing tutorial-style videos.

-Note – not all marketing videos actually require you have a camera.
+Note – not all marketing videos actually require you have a camera. - A microphone.

 While most cameras come with a built-in mic, the sound quality tends to be poor.
-It’s wise to invest in a separate microphone – they don’t cost much and they can make a huge difference to the quality of your videos.
+It’s wise to invest in a separate microphone – they don’t cost much and they can make a huge difference to the quality of your videos. - A tripod.

 A marketing video is not the place for handheld footage.
-A tripod will raise the standard of your video production.
+A tripod will raise the standard of your video production. - Editing software.

 Most new computers come with basic editing software, such as iMovie (Mac) or MovieMaker (Windows).
 Microsoft’s PowerPoint 2016 also allows for some screencapture videos, and basic editing – and there are several free or low-cost editing options.